 If the UE loses radio connectivity and the IMS registration has expired prior to regaining radio connectivity, then upon regaining radio connectivity the UE must perform a new initial registration to IMS.

 2.4.3 Voice Media Considerations

-The UE and the network must fulfil the requirements on IMS feature set as specified in section 2.4.3 of GSMA PRD IR.92 [1].
+The UE and the network must conform to section 2.4.3 of GSMA PRD IR.92 [1].

 2.4.4 Video Media Considerations